python-trio/trio/docs/source/reference-core.rst

    nursery.start_soon(consumer, "X", receive_channel.clone())
    nursery.start_soon(consumer, "Y", receive_channel)

-But this is more error-prone, especially if in more complex code that might use a loop to spawn the producers/consumers.
+But this is more error-prone, especially if you use a loop to spawn the producers/consumers.

 Just make sure that you don't write::